DetachHead/altstore-github/README.md

 ## why use this?

-if you want automatic updates for an app but they don't have an altstore source, and instead only release new versions on github.
+if you want automatic updates for an app but the developer does not use an altstore source, and they instead only release new versions on github.

 ## how do i use this?